loide/challenge/README.md

 Available Services:
 -------------------
-Can be found at http://localhost:8080/servers.
+Can be found at http://localhost:8080/server.

-The accepted json format is as follows;
+The accepted json format is as follows:

 	{
 	  "serverDescription": "Continous Integration",
   	  "serverApplication": "Gerrit",
 	  "serverStatus": "ACTIVE",
 	  "serverMachineReadableName": "Tucano"
 	}